fluxcd/flux2/docs/guides/mozilla-sops.md

 ### Using various cloud providers

-When using AWS/GCP KMS, you'll have to bind an IAM Role with access to the KMS keys to the `default` service account of the `flux-system` namespace for kustomize-controller to be able to fetch keys from KMS.
+When using AWS/GCP KMS, you don't have to include the gpg `secretRef` under `spec.provider` (you can skip the `--decryption-secret` flag when running `flux create kustomization`), instead you'll have to bind an IAM Role with access to the KMS keys to the `default` service account of the `flux-system` namespace for kustomize-controller to be able to fetch keys from KMS.